daviddao/awful-ai/README.md

 [Uber God View](https://www.forbes.com/sites/kashmirhill/2014/10/03/god-view-uber-allegedly-stalked-users-for-party-goers-viewing-pleasure/#70a9f7a43141) - Uber's "God View" let Uber employees see all of the Ubers in a city and the silhouettes of waiting for Uber users who have flagged cars - including names. [[rides of glory](https://rideofglory.wordpress.com/)]

 [Palantir](http://www.palantir.com/) - A billion-dollar startup that focuses on predictive policies, intelligence and ai-powered military defense systems. [[summary](https://www.theverge.com/2018/3/10/17104878/palantir-us-army-contract-peter-thiel-data-intelligence-distributed-common-ground-system-tech)]

+## Misleading platforms, and scams

+[Misleading Show Robots](https://www.propublica.org/article/you-snooze-you-lose-insurers-make-the-old-adage-literally-true) - Show robots such as [Sophia](https://www.hansonrobotics.com/) are being used as a platform to falsely represent the current state of AI and to actively deceive the public into believing that current AI has human-like intelligence or is very close to it.
+This is especially harmful as it appeared on the world's leading forum for international security policy.
+By giving a false impression of where AI is today, it helps defense contractors and those pushing military AI technology to sell their ideas. [[Criticism by LeCun](https://www.facebook.com/yann.lecun/posts/10155025943382143)]

+[Zach](https://thespinoff.co.nz/the-best-of/06-03-2018/the-mystery-of-zach-new-zealands-all-too-miraculous-medical-ai/) - an AI, developed by the Terrible Foundation, claimed to write better reports than medical doctors.
+The technology generated large media attention in New Zealand but turned out to be a [misleading scam](https://thespinoff.co.nz/the-best-of/09-03-2018/the-mystery-of-zach-the-miracle-ai-continued-it-all-just-gets-terribler/) aiming to steal money from investors.

 ---